EduID-Mobile/Architecture-and-Requirements/21-service-architecture-oidc.md

 #### Error response

-The resource provider MAY use HTTP Status codes in case of errors before forwarding the assertion to the authorization service.
+The RP MAY use HTTP Status codes in case of errors before forwarding the assertion to the AP.
 Otherwise, error responses are handled as the [OpenID Connect Core, Section 3.1.3.4](http://openid.net/specs/openid-connect-core-1_0.html#TokenErrorResponse).

 ## Assertion grant request to the authrozation service

-The resource provider POSTs the authorization assertion to the authorization service's token endpoint (5).
+The RP POSTs the authorization assertion to the AP's token endpoint (5).
 For the resource provider this is an alternate call to the regular token endpoint call in the [OpenID Connect Core, Section 3.1.3.1](http://openid.net/specs/openid-connect-core-1_0.html#TokenRequest).

 1. The token response is identical to [OpenID Connect Core, Section 3.1.3.3]()

-2. The autorization service MUST verify the assertion's signature.
+2. The AP MUST verify the assertion's signature.

-3. The authorization service MUST select the authorized user based on the signature used for signing the assertion as provided in (1).
+3. The AP MUST select the authorized user based on the signature used for signing the assertion as provided in (1).

-4. The authorization service MUST validate the assertion's ```azp``` and the provided ```redirect_uri``` of the provided client_id.
+4. The AP MUST validate the assertion's ```azp``` and the provided ```redirect_uri``` of the provided client_id.

-5. The resource provider MUST validate the ```id_token``` and ```access_token``` as required as of [OpenID Connect Core, Section 3.1.3.7](http://openid.net/specs/openid-connect-core-1_0.html#IDTokenValidation).
+5. The RP MUST validate the ```id_token``` and ```access_token``` as required as of [OpenID Connect Core, Section 3.1.3.7](http://openid.net/specs/openid-connect-core-1_0.html#IDTokenValidation).

-6. The resource provider MUST forward all but the ```id_token``` to the token agent as in the code flow (7).
+6. The RP MUST forward all but the ```id_token``` to the TA as in the code flow (7).

-7. A resource provider MUST indicate an error to the token agent, if it rejects the assertion based on its internal usage policies.
+7. A RP MUST indicate an error to the TA, if it rejects the assertion based on its internal usage policies.

-8. The token agent MUST forward the token information to the requesting app (8) as a response for the access request (3).
+8. The TA MUST forward the token information to the requesting App (8) as a response for the access request (3).

-9. If the token agent obtained more than one token as a result to one access request (3), it MUST include ALL obtained tokens into the response to the requesting app (8).
+9. The TA MUST include ALL obtained tokens into the response to the requesting App (8), if it obtained for more than one RP in the process of one access request (3).

-10. The token agent MUST include access URLs for the requesting app's API calls (9) in the response (8) for an access request (3).
+10. The TA MUST include access URLs for the requesting App's API calls (9) in the response (8) for an access request (3).

 ## Security considerations

 ### Client assertion encryption

-As the client assertion contains a shared key for communication between the authorization service and the token agent, this key might be intercepted though a man in the middle attack.
+As the client assertion contains a shared key for communication between the authorization service and the TA, this key might be intercepted though a man-in-the-middle attack.

-Therefore, it is RECOMMENDED to encrypt the client assertion for the authorization service and provide it as JWE.
+It is RECOMMENDED to encrypt the client assertion for the AP and provide it as JWE.

 ### App assertion encryption

-Although the app assertion does not contain security relevant information, a token agent MAY use it to pass implementation specific parameters to the authorization service.
+Although the app assertion does not contain security relevant information, a TA MAY use it to pass implementation specific parameters to the AP.

-Therefore, it is RECOMMENDED to encrypt the app assertion and provide it as JWE.
+It is RECOMMENDED to encrypt the app assertion and provide it as JWE.

 ### Password Encryption

-Authorization services MAY require password encryption for authenticating users for a token agent.
-If an authorization service requires password encryption, the token request MUST be formatted as following:
+APs MAY require TAs to use password encryption for authenticating ROs.
+If an AP requires password encryption, the TA MUST format the token request as following:

 1. The password MUST contain a [JWE](https://tools.ietf.org/html/rfc7516) as password token.